GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/outlook365.rst

 file, ``bugwarrior-pull`` will guide you through the authentication process.

-Because Bugwarrior normally runs the services as background processes, and this authentication flow requires keyboard interaction, it would fail (likely with a ``EOFError: EOF when reading a line``).
+Because Bugwarrior normally runs the services as background processes, and this authentication flow requires keyboard interaction, it would fail with a message about running with the ``--foreground`` option.

 In that case, you should run ``bugwarrior-pull --foreground`` which disables the use of multiple processes.
-In this case, it would print out a consent URL (if authentication is needed).
+Doing so would print out a consent URL (if authentication is needed).

 Then,